harrydcole2/blackjack-game/README.md

 We're aren't the best artists, but here is a depiction of what the final product will look like.
 There will be a dealer and up to three players gathered around a table and dealt cards that will be handled for determining who wins and who loses.

+This site has since been published here: [startup.harrisondcole.click](startup.harrisondcole.click)

 ![blackjackRough](blackjackRough.jpg)